pjritee/pl_search/README.md

 ## Version History

+* 1.5
+  - Improve efficiency of send_more_money example by computing best_var only once per loop iteration
+  - add a check to test1.py to determine if output
 * 1.4
   - Add SemiDetPred (semi-deterministic predicate)
 * 1.3
   - Add DetPred (deterministic predicate)
   - Update top-level docstring